IBS Yellow Stool: Is It A Normal Or A Bad Sign?

 - Pancreatic Problems.

 Let’s Begin with the video below from Bright Side.
 Listen to this section on the yellow stool.

-In this article, I am going to explain the specific causes of IBS yellow stool ordered by the commonest first.
+In this article, I will explain the specific causes of IBS yellow stool ordered by the commonest first.

 1. You may have another IBS attack (IBS mucus discharge causes pale stool).

 We all know that stress and anxiety affect IBS.
 But can stress cause yellow stool?

 Stress can speed up your digestive process by making your intestine expel its food contents earlier than usual.

 This food has no chance of being absorbed, so it causes diarrhea, mucous discharge, and yellow stool with your IBS Attack.

 Also, people with IBS are usually intolerant to foods called the FODMAPs (Fermentable Oligo, Di, Monosaccharides, and Polyols).
 Eating high-FODMAP food often triggers diarrhea in patients with IBS.
 The FODMAPs that may cause yellow stool and diarrhea with IBS are listed in the table below: